OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 The RAS_CATFAT_ERR_STAT is a read-only status register that is specifically added for the RAS feature.
 It captures the high-level status of errors that can only be recovered with a system reset.
 Therefore, the error bits in the RAS_CATFAT_ERR_STAT register are read-only and can only be cleared by system reset or masked through RAS_CATFAT_ERR_MASK.
 Please refer to the following file in the ofs-fim-common resository: src/common/fme/xls/n6000/FME_CSR.xls for individual register field descriptions or the SystemVerilog file: src/common/fme/fme_csr.sv.

-#### **14.1.5	RAS Error Injection**

-For software testing purposes, you can inject non-fatal, fatal and catastrophic errors into the platform through the RAS_ERROR_INJ register.
-These errors are reported in the RAS_CATFAT_ERR_STAT and RAS_NOFAT_ERR_STAT registers.
-Please refer to the following file in the ofs-fim-common resository: src/common/fme/xls/n6000/FME_CSR.xls for individual register field descriptions or the SystemVerilog file: src/common/fme/fme_csr.sv.
 #### **14.1.6	FME Error Interrupts**

 In an event of an FME error, the MSI-X module in the FIM generates an interrupt so the host can decide on the next course of action.
 The FIM does not stall upstream and downstream traffic after the FME error.
 However, a port error triggered by invalid request from a user AFU stalls all the traffic going from AFU to PCIe.